NathanVaughn/gdl90py/README.md

 # GDL90Py

-This is a Python 3 encoder/decoder for Garmin DataLink (GDL) 90 messages.
+This is a Python 3 encoder/decoder for Garmin Data Link (GDL) 90 messages.
 Some 3rd party message formats (like ForeFlight) are also supported.

 ***Use at your own risk.
 This is provided as-is and is not intended for any